haotian2006/CSALABS/docs/1Tips.md

 # Some tips that may be helpful

-## Web Cat Style Checker (if enabled)
+## Web-CAT Style Checker (if enabled)
-webcat's style checking can be annoying so here are some tips on what you should do
+webcat's style checking can be annoying so here are some tips on what you can do

 What you can do first is click on the `Full Printable Report` Button